genderkit/genderkit/_articles/formal-diagnosis.md

 ### Why might I want a diagnosis?

-Getting a formal medical diagnosis may help you access treatment, especially surgery.
-It may also help you update some legal documents, and acquire a [gender recognition certificate]({% link _articles/obtaining-a-grc.md %}).
+You can do these now, without a formal diagnosis:

+{% include iconlist iconlist="diagnosis1" %}

+You don't need a diagnosis if you only want to do these things.

+A diagnosis is needed for:

+{% include iconlist iconlist="diagnosis2" %}

+In the UK, most people will get a diagnosis to access hormone therapy, though there are also ways of [access hormones without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}).

+Both NHS and private gender services can give you a diagnosis.
+If you have been diagnosed by an NHS gender service, you can access funding for:

+{% include iconlist iconlist="funding" %}

+### Why might I not want a diagnosis?

 Before getting a diagnosis, it's worth considering carefully whether you need one.
 It can be tempting to look for a diagnosis as validation, but it can also be pathologising --- making you feel like your identity is a "disease" --- and may be unnecessary, depending on what your needs are.
 Remember that lacking a diagnosis does not make your identity as a trans person any less valid.

-Here are some reasons you might want a diagnosis:

--  *To access treatment*

-   A diagnosis is usually required to receive gender-related surgeries, and may help you get hormone treatment and NHS funding for hair removal or [speech therapy]({% link _articles/speech-therapy.md %}).

-   You may be able to get your GP to prescribe hormones *without* getting a diagnosis: see [Accessing HRT without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}) for more information.

--  *To get a Gender Recognition Certificate, or update the gender on your [passport]({% link _articles/getting-a-new-passport.md %})*

-   Applying for a GRC requires providing a medical report detailing treatments you've had.
-Updating the gender marker on your passport requires either a GRC or a letter from a medical professional.

-   In both cases your GP may be willing to write a letter for you without a formal diagnosis.

--  *For emotional reasons*

 You might find that obtaining a diagnosis provides you with a sense of validation or closure.
 It could be a powerful acknowledgement that what you've been feeling is, from a medical perspective, real.

 However, you should keep in mind that the lack of a diagnosis does not imply that you aren't "really" trans.

-### Why might I not want a diagnosis?
+Some reasons you might not want a diagnosis are:

 -  *You find it pathologising*